 What Thyroid Disease Really Is

-In over 95 percent of today’s thyroid disorders, including Hashimoto’s and even thyroid cancer, Epstein-Barr virus (EBV) is the cause.
-(The other 5 percent of thyroid problems come from radiation exposure due to chest X-rays, dental exams, and/or plane travel.)
+In most of today’s thyroid disorders, including Hashimoto’s and even thyroid cancer, I see Epstein-Barr virus (EBV) as the cause.
+(Other thyroid problems come from radiation exposure due to chest X-rays, dental exams, and/or plane travel.)
 Which is to say, it’s not your own immune system that’s causing hypothyroidism (underactive thyroid), hyperthyroidism (overactive thyroid), thyroiditis (inflammation of the thyroid), or nodules, cysts, tumors, and tissue damage to the thyroid gland.
 It’s EBV.

 As you can read about in my book excerpt “Epstein-Barr Virus, Chronic Fatigue Syndrome, and Fibromyalgia,” which previously appeared on goop, the virus goes through four stages.
 In the first stage, EBV lives mostly dormant in the bloodstream, quietly building its numbers.
 In Stage Two, the EBV springs to life and causes mononucleosis, meanwhile seeking out a home in the infected person’s organs (typically the liver and/or spleen), at which point it may go back into dormancy.
 Stages One and Two can each last for weeks, months, or years, and a person may be completely unaware that she or he even has the virus; the only symptoms may be a brief and mild scratchy throat with some tiredness.

 “This small gland in the neck functions much like a data center for the body, with its own memory system that holds intelligence on how to keep the body in homeostasis.”